Fully-Faltoo blog by Pratyush

 # --no-overlay tells to include deleted files

-git checkout branch-to-review . --no-overlay
+git checkout review-branch-to-review . --no-overlay

 git commit -m "<review message>"